neondatabase/website/content/docs/guides/liquibase-workflow.md

 ### Save your changelog to source control

- When you are satisfied with the changes that will be applied, save your changelog to source control.
+ When you are satisfied with the changes that will be applied, save your changelog to source control, such as a GitHub repository where you or your team stores you changelog.

 ### Apply the new changeset to your source database